 - Ride Type: ACP 200k

-- Fee: write a check to Channel Islands Bicycle Club (CIBC) for $30.
-RUSA members, deduct $5.
-(Non-RUSA members will not receive RUSA credit and are not eligible for RUSA or ACP awards.)
-CIBC members deduct another $5.
+- Fee: cash, or checks payable to Channel Islands Bicycle Club (CIBC) for $25, CIBC members deduct $5.
 Click here to become CIBC member.
 Be sure to make out a separate check for CIBC membership.

 - Registration: 0600h